Artists

 Artist-in-Residence

-The 2022-23 Artist-in-Residence program, at the Arts @ Large Community Center, features a diverse group of artists selected from among more than 50 applicants by a jury of past artists-in-residence and arts professionals.
-Artists featured will connect their work to one of four cornerstones that guide Arts @ Large programs: Technology and Innovation, Eco-Literacy, Peacemaking and Civil Rights.
-Artists-in-Residence featured in 2022-23 include:
+The 2025-26 Artist-in-Residence program at the Arts @ Large Community Center features a diverse group of artists selected from among more than 60 applicants by a jury of past artists-in-residence and arts professionals.

 Professional Development